Timofey-Makhankov/Box-Plot_Maker/README.md

 1. Download the Zip File of the repository
 2. open Input.txt, remove the example data and add your own data
 3. save the File
 4. Run Box-Plot_Maker.py with cmd in the Folder

+'''cmd
+start Box-Plot_Maker.py
+'''

 |![Terminal](Pictures/terminal.png)|![Diagram](Pictures/window.png)|
 |:--:                              |:--:                           |